 Packages typically ship within 1–2 business days, arrival will depend on the shipment method.

-Contact us for specific enquiries.
+Contact us for specific enquiries and pricing.

 Authenticity & Source

-• Are the Native American jewellery pieces on your website authentic?
+Are the Native American jewellery pieces on your website authentic?

-Authentic Native American jewellery is handmade by Indigenous artists, often signed or hallmarked, and uses traditional techniques and materials like sterling silver and natural turquoise.
+Authentic Native American jewellery is handmade by local artists, often signed or hallmarked, and uses traditional techniques and materials like sterling silver, natural turquoise, jet stone, coral and a range of different shells.How can I tell if a piece is authentic or handmade?

 Look for unique craftsmanship, slight imperfections (handmade hallmarks), sterling silver stamps, and artist signatures or tribal hallmarks.

-• Where is your jewellery made?
+Where is your jewellery made?

 Our collection features jewellery handcrafted by Native American artists, as well as pieces by skilled Australian silversmiths, ensuring a blend of cultural authenticity and local craftsmanship.